-- 6.1 The Council has been formulating its proposals for the Order Scheme over a period of six years and the community has been discussing the need for change within Ponders End since 2001.
-The SPD, adopted in 2011, was a culmination of the Council's and the community's wish to see the regeneration of Ponders End High Street and the Queensway Campus become a reality.
+- 6.1 The Council has been formulating its proposals for the Order Scheme over a period of eight years and the community has been discussing the need for change within Ponders End since 2001.
+The SPD, adopted in 2011, and the North East Enfield Area Action Plan adopted in 2014 were a culmination of the Council's and the community's wish to see the regeneration of Ponders End High Street and the former Queensway Campus become a reality.
 The first phase of the redevelopment of the Order Land was first presented to the Council's Cabinet in June 2011.
 The Council's original plan was to acquire the Former Police Station and the High Street site and to work with the owners of the Queensway Campus as discussed in Section 4.12.
 The first objective was achieved when the Former Police Station was acquired in October 2011. - 6.2 The Council's key objective now is to deliver the comprehensive redevelopment of the Order Land and this will only be possible if it assembles the land interests in the whole of the Order Land (as discussed in Section 4.12).
-The Council has set aside the funds necessary to acquire all interests in the Order Land and will be drawing down funding from the following sources:
+The Council has set aside the funds necessary to acquire all interests in the Order Land and will be drawing down funding from the following sources: - Growth Area Funds; - Mayor's Outer London Fund (Round 2); - Neighbourhood Regeneration Capital Programme; and - Prudential borrowing. - 6.3 The redevelopment of the Order Land is being secured through a development agreement with a development partner and the development agreement is based on the HCA Delivery Partner Panel documentation.
+The Council completed a procurement process for a development partner in April 2013 and the Developer, Lovell Partnerships Limited ("Lovells"), signed up to the development agreement in October 2014.
+Under the terms of the development agreement the Council is required to deliver vacant possession of the site to the Developer and the Developer is required to satisfy a number of conditions, including obtaining a detailed Planning Permission within a prescribed timetable.
+Once the conditions have been satisfied a lease will be granted to the Developer to enable the Developer to construct the development (that comprises the Order Scheme) on a phased basis. - 6.4 The Developer will be responsible for procuring the funding to construct the Order Scheme and the development agreement requires the Developer to provide sufficient information to the Council every six months, to demonstrate that it has in place sufficient funding to meet all of its obligations under the development agreement and lease.

-- Growth Area Funds; - Mayor's Outer London Fund (Round 2); - Neighbourhood Regeneration Capital Programme; and - Prudential borrowing. - 6.4 The Developer will be responsible for procuring the funding to construct the Order Scheme and the development agreement requires the Developer to provide sufficient information to the Council every two months, to demonstrate that it has in place sufficient funding to meet all of its obligations under the development agreement and lease. - 6.5 Overall the Council considers that the funding and delivery of the Order Scheme has been secured.
-The Council commissioned Jones Lang La Salle to produce a viability statement for inclusion in the planning application and its conclusion is: 'We believe that this scheme would be deliverable by an average housebuilder at the cost and revenue levels indicated'. - Work is expected to start on site with the demolition of the Former Police Station in 2013 and large scale construction is intended to commence in Spring 2014.
+- 6.5 Overall the Council considers that the funding and delivery of the Order Scheme has been secured.
+The Council has commissioned Lovells to produce a viability statement for inclusion in the planning application and its conclusion is: We believe that this scheme would be deliverable by an average housebuilder at the cost and revenue levels indicated. - 6.6 Work started with the demolition of the Former Police Station in 2013 and it is intended that large scale site clearance and construction work on the parcels of land already owned by the Council will commence during the Autumn and Winter of 2016.
+As discussed at Section 5.3 the Council has already resolved to grant planning permission for the Order Scheme in relation to the Planning Application.